 University of Maryland School of Medicine can only consider applications from students who are permanent residents or citizens of the United States and citizens of Canada.
 At the time of the interview you must provide a copy of your permanent residency visa, if applicable.

 How will I be notified of an invitation to interview?

 You will be contacted via email regarding an invitation to interview.
-Interviews are conducted beginning the first of October and continuing through the end of March.
+Interviews are conducted beginning the middle of September and continuing through the end of March.

 I use Hotmail, Yahoo mail, Gmail, etc. Will my interview invitation be caught in the spam filter?